mathieu-benoit/azure-devops-terraform/README.md

     --name $BUILD_NAME \
     --open

-#You may want to open this pipeline definition via the UI to track him
+#You may want to open this pipeline definition via the UI to track it
 az pipelines show \
     --name $BUILD_NAME \
     --open